argilla-io/argilla/docs/reference/webapp/search_records.rst

 ---------
 As stated above, searching records can be done by full-text queries (a normal search), or by Elasticsearch queries with its `query string syntax <https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html#query-string-syntax>`_\.

-In both **Annotation** and **Exploration** modes, the searchbar is placed in the upper left-hand corner.
-To search something, users must type one or several words (or a query) and click the intro button.
+In both **Annotation** and **Exploration** modes, the search bar is placed in the upper left-hand corner.
+To search something, users must type one or several words (or a query) and click the **Intro** button.
 After that, corresponding records will be displayed.

-Note that this feature also works as a kind of filter, as if users search something, it is possible to explore and/or annotate the results obtained.
+Note that this feature also works as a kind of filter.
+If users search something, it is possible to explore and/or annotate the results obtained.
 Besides, more `filters <filter_records.rst>`_\  can be applied.

-**NOTE**: There is no search bar in the **Define label rules**, as it works with queries.
+**NOTE**: There is no search bar in the **Define label rules**, since it works with queries.